DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 ## Dwell Clicker

 A dwell clicker is an input method where hovering in a single place for a chosen period executes an input.
-It is often used in tandem with other accessibility technologies, such as [head-and-mouth sticks] and [eye trackers], but is also used by people who can operate more common pointer devices like mice but are unable to click.
+It is often used in tandem with other accessibility technologies, such as [head-and-mouth sticks](#headmouth-stick) and [eye trackers](#eye-gaze), but is also used by people who can operate more common pointer devices like mice but are unable to click.

 ## Head/Mouth Stick